June 2013 Letter of Acceptance from NIH-NHLBI

 The Northwestern University CRS enrolled the 2000th participant in REPRIEVE!
 Dr. Carl Dieffenbach, Director of the Division of AIDS, NIAID creates a special thank you message to clinical sites about reaching this major milestone.

 November 11, 2016 100 clinical sites activated to enroll participants

-An amazing accomplishment of activating 100 clinical sites in 10 countries to enroll participants in REPRIEVE.
+An amazing accomplishment of activating 100 clinical sites in over 10 countries to enroll participants in REPRIEVE.
 This accomplishment could not have been reached without the combined efforts of the Site Activation Team and the Site Selection and Performance Committee chaired by Dr. Carl Fichtenbaum.

 February 17, 2017 Volunteers share experience about clinical research and REPRIEVE

 Dr. Carl Dieffenbach, Director of the Division of AIDS, NIAID interviews volunteers at the University of Washington AIDS CRS about their experiences participating in clinical research including REPRIEVE.
 Watch the video here

 March 18, 2017 Follow YOUR Heart campaign is published in HIV Clinical Trials.